 How to fix it:

-Enable moderation — require approval before new comments or posts
+- Enable moderation — require approval before new comments or posts appear

-Install anti-spam tools (Akismet for WordPress comments, reCAPTCHA on
+- Install anti-spam tools (Akismet for WordPress comments, reCAPTCHA on registration forms)

 - Add rel=”nofollow” to all user-generated links automatically: